-What will regulators find when they examine your financial institution for Regulation E compliance with error resolution procedures?
-Do your employees know what is required?
+What will regulators find when they examine your financial institution for Reg E compliance with error resolution procedures?
+Do your employees know what is required for Reg E compliance?
+What questions do you ask a consumer?
 Do they know that a customer can write their PIN on a card and this will not be considered “negligent” if the card is lost or stolen?
-This is a Reg E FACT, not FICTION!

 - The basic disclosure requirements of Reg E and the definitions that guide the error resolution process.

 - What questions should you ask a customer about a disputed transaction? • What are five “best practices” for handling a Reg E dispute?
 How should digital wallet and free trial claims be handled?

 - What should be included in an investigation report?

 - How do you determine if a customer is liable for an unauthorized transaction?
 You’ll learn practical suggestions for conducting and documenting an investigation.

 - Resources to educate customers about fraud prevention

 Who Should Attend?